everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 `transactionId` – the ID of the transaction can be acquired from the custodian who created it, or by requesting the list of transactions awaiting confirmation from the multisignature wallet.

 > Note: If the wallet has only one custodian, or if the number or confirmations required to perform a transaction was set to 1, this action won't be necessary.
 The transaction will be confirmed automatically.
 > Note: For maximum security you may also create a transaction confirmation message on a machine without internet connection in offline mode.
+See section 5.2 of this document.

 ### 4.8.
 Broadcasting previously generated message
 Use the following command to broadcast any previously generated message (transaction message or confirmation message):